Sleeping Position and Choosing a Pillow

 Together, your sleeping position and pillow work to provide proper support for your head, neck and spine.
 You need a pillow that conforms to and supports the curve of your neck with enough firmess to support your head without collapsing.
 It is fine to sleep on your back or your side (or both) as long as your spine is kept in a neutral position and not bent out of alignment.

 Side Sleeping Position

-Many soft traditional pillows collapse under the weight of your head, or aren’t thick enough in the first place.
-Using a thicker pillow or two pillows does not compensate for most pillows’ lack of proper neck support.
+Many soft traditional pillows slowly collapse under the weight of your head during the night, becoming too thin.
+Others aren’t thick enough in the first place.
+Using a thicker pillow or two pillows cannot compensate for most pillows’ lack of proper neck support.
 Many people even fold their pillow in half when attempting to make up for a pillow that is too soft.

-When you lie down to go to bed tonight make sure there is support under your neck, and that your spine is straight.
+When you lie down to go to bed tonight make sure there is adequate support under your neck.
+Try to position yourself so that your spine is straight.
 This should allow your back and neck muscles to completely relax.

 Back Sleeping Position

 Sleeping on one’s back is the second most common sleeping position after side sleepers.
 When on your back, many pillows cannot properly support the small space beneath your neck, potentially causing strains.
 Some pillow types are malleable and will allow you to mold a nice bulge beneath your neck, allowing your neck and back muscles to completely relax.

 As with side sleeping, the thickness and firmness of your pillow is important in keeping your neck and back properly aligned.

 Back sleepers are also associated with snoring; while pillows are certainly not a foolproof cure for snoring, proper support and alignment of your neck and airway can sometimes lead to reduced snoring.